fabric8io/docker-maven-plugin/doc/manual.md

 If you put this configuration into profiles you can easily create various test variants with a single image (e.g. by switching the JDK or whatever).

+It is also possible to set the environment variables from the outside of the plugin's configuration with the parameter `envPropertyFile`.
+If given, this property file is used to set the environment variables where the keys and values specify the environment variable.
+Environment variables specified in this file override any environment variables specified in the configuration.

 ##### Port Mapping